The 22 Immutable Laws of Marketing by Al Ries and Jack Trout Book Summary & Commentary

 At this point you might be wondering, “Why does the first company to sell a product tend to stay the leader?”
 After all, most of the companies I’ve mentioned up to now probably have hundreds of competitors who want to take them down.

 Well, the first reason has to do with human memory.
 People usually remember who was the first to do something.

 Do you know who was the first person to fly over the Atlantic ocean solo?
 Most people do know it was Charles Lindberg.
 And who was the second person to do it?
 Most people don’t have a clue.
 The second person to fly over the Atlantic was a guy called Bert Hinkler.
 Bert was actually a better pilot than Lindberg because he flew faster and used less fuel.
 But kids don’t learn about Bert in history class.

 This is true for so many things.
 Who was the first president of the USA?
 George Washington.
 Who was the second?
 Beats me.
 Who was the first person in space?
 Yuri Gagarin.
 Who was the second?
 Crickets.

 Was George Washington the best president?
 Was Yuri Gagarin the best astronaut?
 It doesn’t matter.
 They were first and that’s why everyone remembers them.

-3. People assume the first brand they can think of in a category is the superior one
+3. We assume the first brand we think of (in a category) is the best one

 Regardless of the reality, people perceive the first product into the mind as superior.
 Marketing is a battle of perceptions, not products.